at0dd/tldr-parse-server/README.md

 # tldr-parse-server
 A TLDR for setting up Parse Server and Dashboard on Ubuntu.
-Tested on an Ubuntu 16.04.1 server hosted by DigitalOcean on January 14, 2017.
+Tested on an Ubuntu 16.04 server hosted by AWS on June 17, 2018.
 There will be a few prompts as the script runs.

 [View the Full Tutorial](https://medium.com/@at0dd/parse-server-and-dashboard-on-ubuntu-4d66b8cdbd84#.l48mxa8u1)